ornladios/ADIOS2/examples/heatTransfer/ReadMe.md

   steps:  the total number of steps to output
   iterations: one step consist of this many iterations

 The ADIOS2 executable needs an XML config file to select the Engine used for the output.
-The engines are: BPFile, ADIOS1 and HDF5, the corresponding XML config files are in the examples/heatTransfer/ directory.
+The engines are: BPFile and HDF5, the corresponding XML config files are in the examples/heatTransfer/ directory.

 The adios1, ph5 and hdf5 versions of the example do not use XML config files, so just type "none" for the config argument.